 This is quite a small exhibition – just 55 works – but as well as paintings there’s a good selection of his often neglected but highly original sculptures in clay and wood.
 Of the latter, one in particular not only shows that Gauguin did a good line in satire but also makes you warm to him.
 Monseigneur Joseph Martin was a local bishop with whom he conducted a lively feud during his final sojourn in the remote Marquesas.
 Martin had chided the artist for his loose morals while at the same time, Gauguin knew, he was carrying on with his own housekeeper.
 In 1902 Gauguin did a carving of him as ‘Père Paillard’ (‘Father Lechery’), squatting totem-like with horns, which he set up on a plinth outside his house.
 Pot – kettle – black!
 Martin had to walk past it every day.

 Unfortunately ‘Père Paillard’ had the last laugh because within a year Gauguin – embittered, debilitated by syphilis, seemingly forgotten – was dead.
 He was only 54.
 His last self-portrait is a revelation: bespectacled and with a neat goatee, he looks the very model of propriety.
-Less the devil incarnate, more like a retired banker, which in another life he had indeed once been.
+Less the devil incarnate, more like the retired banker that in another life he had indeed once been.
 Was this the real Gauguin, beneath all the bravado and bluster?
 Probably not.
 Strange man.

 Header image: Paul Gauguin, Young Breton Woman, 1889, Oil on canvas, 46 × 38 cm, Private collection © Photo courtesy of the owner